 Memetic Mutation: Like you wouldn't believe.
 From a single Epic Fail Guy comic to the face of worldwide protests.
 Today, V is the face of Anonymous.
 Along with the infamous "V" speech.
 Evidently, Moore is actually quite proud of this fact, but is a little annoyed that it was sparked not so much by his comic as by "the rubbish movie".

 Misaimed Fandom: Meta-example, as it did this to Guy Fawkes.
 It's true that Fawkes entered Parliament with honest intentions, but few actually know what those intentions were.
 He wasn't trying to take down an authoritarian government, but instill a different one (indeed, since the Catholic church strongly believed in the divine right of kings, Guy Fawkes's co-conspirators would most likely have abolished the power parliament had claimed from the crown).
 He wanted England to move from the Church of England, which was oppressing to the Catholic Church, back to the Catholic Church (which would then have oppressed the Church of England).

-The movie has spread the misconception that November 5th, Guy Fawkes Day, celebrates Guy Fawkes, the plucky rebel, instead of celebrating the fact that England narrowly averted a terrorist attack on the capital.
-It's like thinking September 11th is an American holiday honoring Osama Bin Laden.
+The movie has spread the misconception that November 5th, Guy Fawkes Day, honors Guy Fawkes, the plucky rebel, instead of celebrating the fact that England narrowly averted a terrorist attack on the capital.
+It's like thinking September 11th honors Osama Bin Laden.

 V. Though the film does play the hero angle a bit more straightforward than the comic book, it's still made very clear in the film that V is a terrorist who took his likings of Fawkes' philosophy too far.